 - 1960: NASA launches the Television Infrared Observation Satellite (TIROS), the first weather satellite.

-- 1972: The Earth Resources Technology Satellite 1 (renamed Landsat 1) is launched, the first in a series of Earth-imaging satellites that continues today.
+- 1972: The Earth Resources Technology Satellite 1 (renamed Landsat 1) is launched.

 - 1987: NASA's Airborne Antarctic Ozone Experiment helps determine the cause of the Antarctic ozone hole.